History of the Long Island Rail Road: 1990s–2000s: Penn Station, bilevels and dual-modes, and M7s

-2010s: Expansions and Hurricane Sandy
+2010s–present: Expansions and Hurricane Sandy

 Boats, containers and other items washed onto the Long Beach Branch by Hurricane Sandy just south of Island Park station.

 In 2007, the LIRR began work on East Side Access, a project to build a new branch off the Main Line in Queens that would terminate at a new station under Grand Central Terminal.
 At the time, Penn Station was operating at capacity due to a complex track interlocking and limited capacity in the East River Tunnels.
 The project has been delayed repeatedly, and is among the most expensive projects of its type in the world.
 As of April 2018, the project was expected to cost $11.1 billion.
-As of December 2022, East Side Access was expected to open for limited service that month, with full service beginning in early 2023.
+East Side Access opened for limited shuttle service to and from Jamaica station on January 25, 2023, with full service beginning on February 27, 2023.

-As part of East Side Access, five "readiness projects" are also under construction to increase peak-hour capacity across the LIRR system in preparation for expanded peak-hour service after the completion of East Side Access.
-Together, they are expected to cost $495 million.
-The projects include adding a new platform at Jamaica station for trains to and from Atlantic Terminal; adding storage tracks near Massapequa station and Great Neck station; and expanding the Port Washington Yard near Port Washington station and the Ronkonkoma Yard adjacent to Ronkonkoma station.
+As part of East Side Access, five "readiness projects" were also completed to increase peak-hour capacity across the LIRR system in preparation for expanded peak-hour service after the completion of East Side Access.
+Together, they cost $495 million.
+The projects included adding a new platform at Jamaica station for trains to and from Atlantic Terminal; adding storage tracks near Massapequa station and Great Neck station; and expanding the Port Washington Yard near Port Washington station and the Ronkonkoma Yard adjacent to Ronkonkoma station.

 In 2012, the LIRR started work on constructing a second track along the Ronkonkoma Branch between Farmingdale and Ronkonkoma stations.
 Before the start of the project, the largely single-track Ronkonkoma Branch limited train capacity to one train per hour in each direction.
 The entire project cost $387.2 million and was completed in September 2018.

 The LIRR was severely affected by Hurricane Sandy in 2012.
 In anticipation of the storm, the LIRR was shut down on October 29, 2012, and the railroad moved trains out of low-lying areas such as the West Side Yard.
 As a result of the storm's record breaking storm surge, many parts of the system were inundated with water, including the East River Tunnels, the West Side Yard, and the Long Beach Branch.
 It took the railroad seven weeks to restore full rush hour service.
 In the late 2010s, the LIRR began work on projects to replace components on the Long Beach Branch and West Side Yard that had been damaged during Hurricane Sandy.
 However, as of October 2018, the Long Beach Branch and West Side Yard projects had not been completed, and the replacement of the East River Tunnels has not started.